Jonnycake/jonnycake.github.io/_projects/Personal-Site.md

 I decided to take inspiration from a close friend and use purple - his favorite color - as an accent.
 I think it came out really well.

-I also found that using opacity changes for hover effects on links/buttons worked out nicely.
+I also found that using just opacity changes for hover effects on links/buttons worked out nicely.